 We need to understand the full extent to which the fear of this outbreak, and not the danger of the outbreak itself, can be used against us, the people, as the ultimate psychological weapon.
 Think about it.
 Unlike, say, two flaming towers spectacularly collapsing in New York city almost twenty years ago, this new threat is invisible.
 You can not see, smell, hear, taste or touch it.
 Barring all empirical verification, we are thrust into the sphere of near religious belief in its effects alone, as displayed by mass media and spread by social platforms.
 It lurks absolutely everywhere, on the air you breathe, the surfaces you touch, the bodies you brush past, the skin you caress.
 It knows no borders, age, race or gender.
 Drastic measures may subdue it temporarily, but what if it comes back next week, next month, next year?
 As an almost omnipotent pathogenic phenomenon it has the unlimited potential to be the perfect vehicle for fear-based control of a technologically connected supersociety that is already physically confined and stuck to its screens.

-So, brothers and sisters, we best be vigilant.
+So, brothers and sisters, we better be vigilant.
 For the hour is fucking late.

 Now is the time to start asking some serious questions, instead of just accepting official answers.
 Don’t be afraid where it might lead you.
 Do your own research, with critical thinking and healthy skepticism as your guiding light.
 Talk to one another with respect, listen with understanding.